A trip to the beach takes on a whole new meaning with kids, doesn’t it?

 These days we make a few, short trips to the beach and call it a day, but we have learned a thing or two about beaching with babies over the years.
 So, to help you keep your cool on the sand over the summer, here are Mumbler’s best tips for surviving – and enjoying – the beach with kids!

 Arrive after breakfast, and leave by noon!
 Beat the crowds and rock up as early as you can.
 By lunch time you – and the kids – will have had enough, and can come away before the strongest heat of the day.

-Baby Powder is fab for removing sand: Apply it onto dry, sandy skin and brush it off with your hands.
+Baby Powder Fab for removing sand!
+Apply it onto dry, sandy skin and brush it off with your hands.

-Pack beach toys into a mesh laundry bag: You can simply shake out the sand when it’s time to go.
+Mesh laundry bag Pack beach toys into a mesh laundry bag then you can simply shake out the sand when it’s time to go.

-Throw a mini fan into your beach bag to cool you down in a pinch.
+Mini fan Easy to fit in your bag and can cool you down in a pinch.
 Especially useful if you’re sat nursing or rocking a baby and there’s no breeze.

 Thanks so much to guest blogger Sally.
 If you have family or friends in Harrogate then be sure to let them know about the Harrogate Mumbler website.

 There’s plenty on Gateshead Mumbler to help keep little ones (and big ones!) busy, check here for more ideas and info for playgroups, classes and fun days out from tots to teens!